Singapore, New Zealand sign world's first legally binding supply chain resilience pact

 Mr Wong said he and Mr Luxon discussed how to take Singapore and New Zealand’s cooperation further under the countries’ Comprehensive Strategic Partnership.

+As fellow founding members of the Future of Investment and Trade Partnership, Singapore and New Zealand will push to keep trade open, rules clear and supply chains dependable, said Mr Wong.

+He also welcomed New Zealand's upgrading of its relations with ASEAN to a comprehensive strategic partnership.

-Partnerships like this become even more important in these uncertain times,” he said.
+Partnerships like this become even more important in these uncertain times,” said Mr Wong.

 “We may be small countries, at least in terms of population.
 But we have agency.
 And when we work together with clarity, with purpose, and with trust, we can shape outcomes together, turn challenges into opportunities and bring benefits to our peoples.”